blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: visibility

-      whether the actuator makes its parent object visible or invisible **type** boolean
+      whether the actuator makes its parent object visible or invisible.

+      :type: boolean

    .. attribute:: useOcclusion

-      whether the actuator makes its parent object an occluder or not **type** boolean
+      whether the actuator makes its parent object an occluder or not.

+      :type: boolean

    .. attribute:: useRecursion

-      whether the visibility/occlusion should be propagated to all children of the object **type** boolean
+      whether the visibility/occlusion should be propagated to all children of the object.

+      :type: boolean

 .. class:: SCA_2DFilterActuator(SCA_IActuator)